Tripura: Another MLA of BJP ally IPFT resigns, may join Tipra Motha | Politics

 With Jamatia's resignation, the IPFT's tally in the assembly went down to five.

-''Today, I met speaker Ratan Chakraborty and submitted my resignation,'' Jamatia, who represents Asharambari constituency in Khowai district, told reporters.
+''Today, I met speaker Ratan Chakraborty and submitted my resignation,'' Jamatia, who represents Asharambari constituency in Khowai district, told reporters on Tuesday.

 ''For the past four years, I was the minister for Tribal Welfare, Forest and Fisheries but could not meet the aspirations of the people, and it that prompted me to take the decision,'' he added.